khanlab/Khanlab_Tutorials/README.md

   * Making a good commit.
   * Saving changes to the cloud: github or gitlab

-* Version control: Tour of GIT . :  Nov 1 (Igor Solovey)
+* Version control: Tour of GIT . :  Nov 1
   * A second sales pitch for version control.
   * Conceptually explain what Git can do
   * Resources for learning GIT in detail